ROCm/amdsmi/docs/how-to/amdsmi-cli-tool.md

 CPU Core Arguments:
   --core-boost-limit BOOST_LIMIT                                 Sets the boost limit for the given core.
 Input parameter is core BOOST_LIMIT value

+Device Arguments:
+  -g, --gpu GPU [GPU ...]
+Select a GPU ID, BDF, or UUID from the possible choices:
+                                               ID: 0 | BDF: 0000:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
+                                               ID: 1 | BDF: 0001:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
+                                               ID: 2 | BDF: 0002:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
+                                               ID: 3 | BDF: 0003:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
+                                                 all | Selects all devices -U, --cpu CPU [CPU ...]
+Select a CPU ID from the possible choices:
+                                                                 ID: 0
+                                                                 ID: 1
+                                                                 ID: 2
+                                                                 ID: 3
+                                                                   all | Selects all devices -O, --core CORE [CORE ...]
+Select a Core ID from the possible choices:
+                                                                 ID: 0 - 95
+                                                                   all  | Selects all devices

 Command Modifiers:
   --json                                                         Displays output in JSON format (human readable by default).